sohan23/Obsidian/GIS Learning/Introduction.md

 ## Structure of the files and documentations
 #### The structure of the files and the documentations are going to be as follows
 - [*] The each folder will atleast contain the generalized resources page and subjected to change and upgrade.
+- [*] Then there will be other files conatining actual documentaitons and learnings.